 - Accountable board governance

 - Maintenance of students records

 - A school environment conducive to learning

 Accreditation has the advantage of giving agencies discretion to consider unique situations at individual schools that are not conducive to broad regulations.
-The accreditation requirements have removed eleven schools from the MPCP.

-All schools in the MPCP must:
+All schools must: